OlavJDigranes/SEMCoursework/use-cases/use-case-country.md

 ### Goal in Context

-Produce an ordered report of the countries of the world
+Produce an ordered report of the countries in the world

 ### Scope